cenote/jasperstarter/README.md

 ### Release Notes

-JasperStarter is going straight towards the final 1.0 release.

   * JasperStarter now has commands.
 Every command can have different arguments and options.
 Users of previous versions just must add **pr** to their existing command line.